 Newsweek’s West at war with Truth

-by Phil Burgess, Unabridged from the Life section of the Annapolis Capital, Sunday October 8, 1991
+by Phil Burgess, Unabridged from the Rocky Mountain News, October 8, 1991

 In its Sept.
 30 cover story “The War for the West”Newsweek magazine describes an American West that resembles the real West about as much as a Hollywood movie script.
 Down to its cover art, it’s a rehash of a Sept.
 17, 1979 Newsweek cover story, “The Angry West.”

 Here is a summary of what Newsweek missed:

 - Cities.
 The West is one of the most urbanized areas of the U.S., measured by the percentage of people who live in cities over 25,00.
 Western cities dominate lists of America’s “most livable” cities.
 Yet Newsweek only talks about the West’s “thirsty cities” — even though more than 85% if the water in most Western states is used by agriculture.

 - Economic diversification.
 The old resource-based economies of the West are experiencing dramatic diversification.
 Example: During 1988-90, the U.S. added more than 2.2 million net new jobs.
 Nationally, 18% of the new jobs were in manufacturing.
 In the West, 30% if the new jobs in manufacturing.
 High-tech manufacturing in the West grew at three times the national average.In fact, there is a manufacturing boom in the West today.
 Yet, readers ofNewsweek did not find a sentence about the rise of manufacturing and the incredible process of economic change that characterizes the modern West.
 They still have us roping dogies on lonesome prairies.